bbb-scba/bbb-scba.github.io/home.md

 <style>
   .image-cell {
-    width: 25%; /* Set the width of each cell to 50% of the table */
+    width: auto; /* Set the width of each cell to 50% of the table */
     height: auto; /* Set the height of each cell to auto to maintain aspect ratio */ }